Global political and economic systems are in a period of immense transition

 The end result of the first response was a form of steady state economics* in the developed world.
 In light of material constraints and increasing automation, people were buying less, working less and paying less.
 The effects of this transition are now causing a shift in focus - away from materialism, to more altruistic concepts of family, community and creativity.
 This is undermining the older established view that money and individual success are vital for happiness.** People have more leisure time and consume far fewer resources.
 Technology is helping this trend in myriad ways.
 Virtual reality, for example, allows people to use goods and services that have little or no impact on the real world.
 Governments are beginning to establish limits on inequality, recognising the drain it has on society,** made clear by AI and quantum computers running simulations and forecasts in precise demographic detail.
 The basic necessities of life are becoming a shared commons.
 Crime, poverty and other social problems are gradually being reduced as a result.

 The world is far from a utopia, of course.
 Global warming and sea levels remain a significant threat,* and progress does not occur at the same speed everywhere, or in the same way, due to the differing cultures around the world.
-There are still many challenges to overcome, but civilisation as a whole is proving more adaptable and innovative than it once was - thanks to the ongoing march of science, which is greatly expanding humanity's intellectual and educational base.
-This transition will continue into the 22nd century, culminating in a true model of sustainability.*
+There are still many challenges to overcome, but civilisation as a whole is proving more adaptable and innovative than it once was – thanks to the ongoing march of science, which is greatly expanding humanity's intellectual and educational base.
+This transition continues beyond 2100, culminating in a true model of sustainability.*

 2060